pologora/employee_time_management/README.md

 # Employee Time Management System

-This is a commercial project that was developed based on client needs and is now being used by a warehouse company to manage employee work times, vacations, and attendance in various work environments.
+This is a commercial, freelance project that was developed based on client needs and is now being used by a warehouse company to manage employee work times, vacations, and attendance in various work environments.
 The system includes a mobile app for employees and an admin web application for managers, and is built using React Native, MongoDB Realm, React, and Material UI.

 ## Features